kayberd/instagram_story_player/README.md

 # instagram_story_player

-An Instagram story player with cubic translations and BLoc patter
+An Instagram story player with cubic transition and BLoc pattern